24SP-UNO-Capstone/Milestone1/Outline.md

    - Stakeholder Analysis \ Audience section
  - **Prior works** - John
    - Discuss findings of prior works, highlight critiques and potential changes in our work.

+> Comparing the more popular existing CTI frameworks (the Diamond Model, MITRE ATT&CK, STIX/TAXII, and Cyber Kill Chain), we can notice some issues and shortcomings of each.

+> The Diamond Model provides a structured approach to cyber threats by focusing on four primary elements of an attack: adversary, infastructure, capabilities, and victim.
+As a strength, it offers a complete view of an attack for clear visualization, but falls short due to its complexity.
+Security staff may need extra training to fully comprehend all that the Diamond Model requires to be successful.

+> MITRE ATT&CK is a knowledge base of tactics and techniques, and provides a common language for analyzing cyber threats.
+Its community lead contributions along with comprehensive information and standardization makes this a robust framework for monitoring cyber threats.
+It is a solid framework with great techincal information but does not often attribute attacks to any bad actors.

+> The STIX/TAXII framework provides a common language for sharing and exchange of threat intelligence.
+Its strengths revolve around standardization and scalability.
+However it is not an informational database, it only provides a common nomenclature for ease of information sharing.

+> The Cyber Kill Chain from Lockheed Martin focuses on understanding the stages of a cyber attack and developing defensees.
+It promotes a proactive approach to defense while mantaining a simplistic approach.
+The framework falls short with its linear methodology which may not be flexble to handle more complex and evolving cyber threats.

+> We aim to address these shortcomings and pitfalls by demonstrating a scalable, easy to use framework with open-source tools and a robust data analysis process which can be implemented by a small team of cybersecurity professionals.
+>
  - **Describe the requirements for a Threat intel program** - Dillon
    - Describe the types of CTI proactive vs. reactive
      - Reactive indicating SOAR/SIEM enrichment